skunkiferous/Meta/api/README.md

 The Beans API of Meta should allow copying to/from *non-Meta* implementations of the Bean interfaces, in case we are forced to generate implementations with other technologies, like GWT auto-beans.

 Add Interfaces for all the meta-types

+Allow "real" constants within the Bean interface, by using a @Ignore annotation.

+If we want to catch errors by validating properties directly when they are set, as this tells us the code-path that led to the error, we should just validate every setter, but use no-op validators for non-validated properties (I assume that most properties, in fact, should be validated).

+Validators are pre-set listeners.
+Post-set listeners could be used to signal other objects about changes, possibly using requests.
+We could have such post-set listeners that add a ViewUpdatePushBuilder to a set (so that if multiple changes in the same transaction cause the same update, it is done only once), and have those builders executed at the end of a transaction.
+OTOH, maybe what we want is intead a *per cycle* set of builders, to reduce the number of request being created and sent.
+As Views (defined as a TODO in Entity, atm) are by design outdated, one update per cycle is probably enough, and we might even be able to send the same (immutable) view to multiple receivers.
+We might be able to reduce the number of generated Views further, by merging requests for "parent" Views with requests for children views.
+This works best if the listeners all use the same Provider instance for the View.
+But listeners comes at the cost of sometimes preventing required GC for the listeners, so this must be tackled too.

+Could we combine Property Validators and ValueMappers, so we can for example implement fuzzy logic with bytes internally?

+Try to auto-import all of our extensions.

+coreSt should be tested and benchmarked inside the JVM too.

+Create a CollectionExtension, and define, for arrays, the methods: min, max, avg, hasNull, sorted?(forward,backward)

+We should define an "hash" mini-map.
+It would be useful for optional Bean properties, for example.

+New "Exception" extensions: IllegalArgumentException, IllegalStateException, UnsupportedOperationException.

+We need to flag the requests in repeatable and non-repeatable.